-As a preteen, I struggled with acne that made me so (so) self-conscious, but I always assumed that as I got older, I’d have enough confidence to not be ashamed of breakouts (to be honest, they still get to me).
-As you’ve likely already discovered, acne is not just for teenagers—studies show it plagues about 50% of women ages 20 to 29 and about 25% of women ages 40 to 49—so we thought we’d ask two leading dermatologists how to treat hormonal acne (and how to know whether you have that kind in the first place).
+As a preteen, I struggled with acne that made me so self-conscious.
+But I always assumed that as I got older, I’d have enough confidence not to be ashamed of breakouts.
+To be honest, they still get to me.
+Acne isn’t just for teenagers—studies show hormonal acne plagues about 50% of women ages 20 to 29 and about 25% of women ages 40 to 49.
+So we thought we’d ask two leading dermatologists how to treat stubborn hormonal acne, and how to know whether you have that kind in the first place.

 You have to make sure you’re being consistent with your treatment for it to really work.
 “Prevention is really the best treatment because it is important to realize that a blemish can begin to form up to two to three weeks before it appears on the surface of the skin,” Gross says.